learning-zone/nodejs-basics/README.md

 ## Q. ***What are the difference between Events and Callbacks?***

-Node.js is a single-threaded application, but it can support concurrency via the concept of **event** and **callbacks**.
+Node.js is a single-threaded application, but it support concurrency via the concept of **event** and **callbacks**.
 Every API of Node.js is asynchronous and being single-threaded, they use async function calls to maintain concurrency.
 Node thread keeps an event loop and whenever a task gets completed, it fires the corresponding event which signals the event-listener function to execute.

 callback functions are called when an asynchronous function returns its result, whereas event handling works on the **observer pattern**.
 The functions that listen to events act as Observers.
 Whenever an event gets fired, its listener function starts executing.
 Node.js has multiple in-built events available through events module and EventEmitter class which are used to bind events and event-listeners